WeihanSyu/StockTrading_Project/README.md

 1. **~2023-07-20**
     * Intraday_Extended API has been merged with Intraday API.
 We have updated our code to reflect these changes, but have kept the old API intact as comments.
     * Daily_Adjusted API has been downgraded to premium and a new Daily API has been released which does not factor dividends and splits into the closing prices.
-      * To call the new Daily API, simply remove all instances of *_Adjusted* and *adj* in both the Setup script and the SQL script.
+      * To call the new Daily API, simply remove all instances of *adjusted-like* characters from daily_adj in both the Setup script and the SQL script.
       * Or if you have premium, create a new table and methods for Daily.

 ## stock_tbls.sql